BrutPitt/fastRandomGenerator/readme.md

 **fastRandomGeneretor** is a  single and little header-only library for 32bit and 64bit FAST pseudoRandom generator, based on Marsaglia algorithms.

-Just include 'fastRandom.h` in your code:
+Just include `fastRandom.h` in your code:
 ```C++
 #include "fastRandom.h"
 ```